nicktarallo/DiffTransformer/README.md

 In this project, we explore the proposed differential transformer and compare it to traditional transformers.

 ## Required Libraries:
-`numpy, matplotlib, pandas, torch, datasets, sacrebleu`
+`numpy, matplotlib, pandas, torch, datasets, sacrebleu, transformers, tqdm`

 ## Tasks
 We compared differential transformers and traditional transformers on three different tasks.
 Each task has its own directory with a README containing specific instructions for running the implementation for a specific task.